ShaynaHuang0120/2022Spring_Finals/Final Report.md

 #### 2.3.6 Summary of EDA

 To sum up, looking at constructors in F-1 and F-E competitions gives us a border understanding of F-1 racing beyond the racing strategies.
-Mercedes Benz is the most influential constructor in F-1 racing and holds its position steadily; however, it fails to dominate the electric car field and has a very poor performance in F-E events.
+Mercedes Benz is the most influential constructor in F-1 racing and holds its position steadily; however, it fails to dominate the electric car competitions and thus has a very poor performance in F-E events.
 The unstable winning trends also show why numerous fans love watching the event.
 Each race is full of uncertainties.
 People would never know the winners like in other competitions before the final lap.
 Moreover, as electric cars are becoming the mainstream and replacing fuel cars, many traditional but influencing constructors such as Red Bull are still reluctant to embrace the new technology.
 The future of car racing also becomes uncertain now.
 Will the F-E become the dominant racing event, and all other constructors join it?
 Or people will keep loving the old school and enjoy the F-1 event.
 ### 2.4.
 Results Summary